Summary. (to follow) ...............

-Where peace comes from and how it starts
+Where peace comes from is an open question.

-Among modern research perspectives there is a physical origin of peace that has been witnessed by many of us.
+Among modern research perspectives there is a physical origin of peace that has been witnessed by many of us as the emergence of human contentment.

 As you read the next few lines pause and close your eyes for a little thought between each sentence.
-Try to put yourself into the described situation.
+Try to put yourself into the situation described as follows.

 The first hours and days of a new life may not all go quite that smoothly.